mongare-k/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 Command that sets the mode of the file hello the same as olleh’s mode Command that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
+Command that creates a directory called my_dir with permissions 751 in the working directory